Best Credit Cards in Switzerland of March 2026

 Insurance Coverage: Often Undervalued

-Swiss credit cards bundle insurance that's worth hundreds of francs annually.
+Swiss credit cards bundle insurance that's worth hundreds of francs annually — our credit card insurance guide compares exactly what each card covers.
 Travel medical insurance can hit CHF 1,000,000 coverage on premium cards.
 Purchase protection covers new stuff against theft or damage.
 Extended warranty adds 12 months to manufacturer warranties.

 Reward Structures: Points vs. Cashback